weilu-mkt/weilu-mkt.github.io/_pages/about.md

 <!-- and my supervisor is <a href='https://www.avigoldfarb.com/'>Avi Goldfarb</a>.  -->

 My research interests are the **Economics of Platforms and Algorithms**.
-I implement a variety of empirical methods such as causal inference, structural modeling, and machine learning/deep learning in my research to understand consumer's online purchase and product usage behavior as well as platform pricing policy and innovation.
+I implement a variety of empirical methods such as causal inference, structural modeling, and machine learning/deep learning in my research to understand consumer's online purchase and product engagement, platform policy and innovation.
 I have also collaborated with researchers in consumer behavior, medicine and law on various interdisciplinary projects.

-I am joining Baruch College as an Assistant Professor of Marketing starting August 2023.
+I am joining <a href='https://www.baruch.cuny.edu/'>Baruch College</a> as an Assistant Professor of Marketing starting August 2023.

 [Curriculum Vitae](/assets/pdf/CV_20221101.pdf)